Letter: Top deputies accuse Texas attorney general of crimes

 “We have a good faith belief that the attorney general is violating federal and/or state law including prohibitions related to improper influence, abuse of office, bribery and other potential criminal offenses,” the Thursday letter states.
 It was first reported jointly by the Austin American-Statesman and KVUE-TV and subsequently obtained by The Associated Press.

-Philip Hilder, Paxton’s defense attorney in the securities case, declined to comment on the new allegations Sunday.
-Paxton pleaded not guilty in that case but it is not clear whether the new accusations are related.
+Paxton pleaded not guilty in that case, and it is not clear whether the new accusations are related.
+Philip Hilder, the attorney general’s defense lawyer, declined to comment Sunday.

+“We’re going to look into these allegations,” Brian Wice, one of the special prosecutor on the securities case, said of the new claims of wrongdoing by Paxton.
+He declined to elaborate.

 In a statement to the American-Statesman Paxton’s office said: “The complaint filed against Attorney General Paxton was done to impede an ongoing investigation into criminal wrongdoing by public officials including employees of this office.
 Making false claims is a very serious matter and we plan to investigate this to the fullest extent of the law.”